Snowflake-Labs/sfquickstarts/site/sfguides/src/image_recognition_snowpark_pytorch_streamlit_openai/image_recognition_snowpark_pytorch_streamlit_openai.md

 pip install openai
 ```

-- Update **connection.json** with your Snowflake account details and credentials. *Note: For the account parameter, specify your [account identifier](https://docs.snowflake.com/en/user-guide/admin-account-identifier.html) and do not include the snowflakecomputing.com domain name.
+- Update [connection.json](https://github.com/Snowflake-Labs/sfguide-snowpark-pytorch-streamlit-openai-image-rec/blob/main/connection.json) with your Snowflake account details and credentials. *Note: For the account parameter, specify your [account identifier](https://docs.snowflake.com/en/user-guide/admin-account-identifier.html) and do not include the snowflakecomputing.com domain name.
 Snowflake automatically appends this when creating the connection.*

 - In your Snowflake account, create a Snowflake table and internal stage by running the following commands in Snowsight.
-The table will store image data and the stage is for storing serialized Snowpark Python UDF code.
+The table will store the image data and the stage is for storing serialized Snowpark Python UDF code. *Note: It's assumed that you've already created a warehouse, a database and a schema in your Snowflake account.*

 ```sql
 create or replace table images (file_name string, image_bytes string);